 The Council is a member of a number of a number of global alliances dedicated to expanding knowledge and providing resources on the full range of international benefits matters.

-Global Pension Alliance (GPA)
+World Pension Alliance (WPA)

 The Council is a founding member of the GPA, a trans-Atlantic coalition of business groups dedicated to global benefits issues such as retirement security and affordability, regulation investment and demographic change.